Furious Slaughter

 Furious Slaughter (also known as Superdragon or The Deadly Bunch) is a 1972 Hong Kong martial arts Kung Fu action film.
 It stars Jimmy Wang Yu and is a prequel to Ma Su Chen (1972).

-Plot "Furious Slaughter". letterboxd.
-Retrieved 29 June 2016
+Plot

 When a martial arts expert discovers the existence of an illegal slave trade in the 1930s, he goes to great lengths to overthrow it.